 - Warm baths, with essential oils if desired (lavender for relaxation/sleep, eucalyptus or rosemary for colds, peppermint for nausea)

-- Epsom salts in the bath (good for detox)
+- Epsom salts and/or baking soda in the bath (good for detox)

 - Consuming fresh crushed garlic (naturally helps the body kill bacteria/viruses)

 - Consuming coconut oil (also helps the body kill bacteria/viruses)

 - Consuming bone broth (helps clear the body of bacteria/viruses, soothes digestion)

 - Getting extra vitamin D through cod liver oil or the sun

 - Natural rehydration drink

 These are my go-to remedies for any illness that we have.
 What else I use is dependent on the exact symptoms.
 But, I am always evaluating if a particular medicine (typically herbal) is truly health-building, or if it is suppressive.
 I will use no treatment sooner than suppressive treatment, unless it’s very serious.
 We have not yet had to face this.